sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/11_Understanding_Sequelize/150_What_is_Sequelize_an_ORM.md

 	- This is the concept of "associations".
 4. Provides a way to have life-cycle functions for database entities (records, tables, databases), and runs them properly.
 	- e.g. if all books should have an author, and an author 'A' gets deleted, so will  (automatically) all books which have 'A' as author.
 This is a "destroy" lifecycle function.
 There could similar ones for update, create or even read.
+	- Another important type of lifecycle function are validations.
+The ORM runs these during addition of rows (or other DB entities) to see if they fit the schema and other custom validation logic.
-5. Provides other commonly used functions - like DDL ops.
+1. Provides other commonly used functions - like DDL ops.
 	- Provides functions, code to connect to popular databases, or accepts drivers as plugins.
 	- e.g. automatically choosing the best MySQL type that'll be equivalent to JavaScript's `String`.
 	- e.g. create a table from a schema defined in a JS file.
-6. Is a way to do scripting on a database with a regular programming language.
+2. Is a way to do scripting on a database with a regular programming language.
 	- e.g. a Python script to do maintenance tasks as a DB admin.
 	- e.g. changing the database on schema changes.
 This is the concept of migrations.
 Due to ease of scripting (FIXME: due to this?), some frameworks even support automatic migrations (in most cases).